-- Comfort working in a startup environment, adapting as necessary to build the organization and support your own work.
+- Comfort working in a startup environment and proactively working to build the organization and support your own work.

 - Comfort developing relevant metrics and then meeting them.

 - A healthy mix of idealism, sophistication and practicality, coupled with personal kindness and generosity of spirit.

-- Bar membership in good standing in jurisdiction of residence and ability and willingness to waive into DC or other places as required.
+- Bar membership in good standing in the counsel’s jurisdiction of residence and ability and willingness to waive into DC or other places as required.

 - Commitment to a diverse workplace.
 Protect Democracy is an equal opportunity employer.
 Our culture principles emphasize that there is strength in diversity as we believe diverse teams are more innovative, creative, and productive.
 Protect Democracy encourages applications from all qualified individuals without regard to race, color, religion, gender, sexual orientation, gender identity or expression, age, national origin, marital status, citizenship, disability, and veteran status.

 - Ample opportunities for personal & professional development.
 Candidates who do not meet all listed criteria should still apply, as our organizational structure focuses on providing mentorship and opportunities for professional growth.

 To apply to this position, send a cover letter and CV to firstname.lastname@example.org as a single PDF with the position you are applying for in the subject line followed by your last name.